How to get Better Coat Condition in Dogs…

 Second, we must understand the organ that is growing your dog’s hair, that is their skin.
 The skin is the largest organ of the body.
 It protects us from the outside.
 It also regulates our body temperature so it’s full of blood vessels.
 It’s constantly regenerating itself.
 The hefty majority of the dust in your house is dead skin cells!
 Thus the skin is metabolically highly active and it comes as no surprise that its demands of the body are large, up to 30% of the protein your dog consumes goes into maintaining your dog’s skin and coat each day (Buffington 1987, Scott 1990)!
 Subtle changes in its nutrient supply can have a marked effect on skin and coat condition.

 With this in mind here are the top 5 considerations for a good coat:

 1. Good Quality Protein

 The more protein you eat and the better quality it is the better your skin and coat will be.
 Simple.
 In this respect, if you chose a dry food product made with 50% carbs (structurally useless) and the legal minimum 20% protein (where most dry foods reside) of extremely poor quality, you can expect a poorer coat.
-That 20% protein, more often than not, comprises of cheap, indigestible “beet-pulp” or “corn-gluten” and a token amount of “meat meal”, meal being the grey powder produced by rendering plants.
-This is all then cooked at high-temperature many months ago in a land far, far away.
+That 20% protein, more often than not, comprises of cheap, indigestible “beet-pulp” or “corn-gluten” and a token amount of meat meal, meal being the grey powder produced by rendering plants.
+Meat meal is not a good quality ingredient.
+It is highly processed meat waste, often made in a land far, far away.
 Needless to say, this is not high-quality protein.

 When you feed a token amount of poor quality protein to your dog their system must be choosy of where to use it, should it throw it all into a nice coat or keep the brain and organs maintained?
 Certainly the latter.
 After that, it might worry about the endocrine system (hormones), blood, bones etc. Waaay down the list is good looking hair!